Dannyang27/Kalculator/README.md

 7. Result is stored in ANS
 8. Clearing action

-Hope you enjoy using the calculator
+Hope you enjoy using the Kalculator